jcolag/silver-bat-01-seeking-refuge/text/02-intro.md

 "Georgiana, don't be so dramatic.
 You're scaring the child."
 Heh.
 I'm not happy with the "child" comment, but damn, Grandpa Robert knows where to hit hard.
 As long as I've known him, despite the obsession with looking his best, he has been the social version of a jeweler, carefully inspecting the facets he needs to work with and, after careful consideration, taking one decisive *crack* that causes everything to break his way.

-"To the extent that any of them takes orders.
-Can't really lead a group of go-getters like this, so much as point in a direction and be good enough for them to want to follow, or identify the best ideas and back them," Grandma Serafina corrects.
+"By leadership, incidentally, she means to the extent that any of them takes orders.
+You can't ever really lead a group of go-getters like this, so much as point in a direction and be good enough for them to want to follow, or identify the best ideas and back them," Grandma Serafina corrects.
 "You know the story about the marksman calling his target after taking the shot.
 We never would have prevented the Kravonian genocide if one of our associates hadn't pulled us in."

 Dad takes something shiny out of his pocket.
 "Wait, what are you---?"
 It's that upside-down A, which I now see is obviously a stylized bat, the **Silver Bat**, and pins it on my lapel.